AndromedaIsComingg/LEMP-Stack-Implementation/README.md

 ###### From Terminal, permission should be changed for the private key.

-This is done to grant access to the key file.
+This is done to grant access to the key file using the command `sudo chmod 0400 1stkey.pem` Please note that that file extension must be added to the name of the key file.

 <img width="412" alt="changing permission for private key" src="https://github.com/AndromedaIsComingg/Lamp-Stack-Implementation/assets/140917780/6890a6f6-da94-49d0-a2e5-cc5894f8888d">